N8 Partnership mission

 - Developed cross-sectoral research collaborations.
 For example, Regener8, which has more than 150 academic members and more than 200 industry partners, bridges the early stage innovation gap in regenerative medicine, creating commercial value from academic knowledge.

 - Promoted efficiency in higher education through equipment sharing, developing equipment databases, collaborative processes and shared facilities.
-N8’s High Performance Computing capability is accessed by all eight universities and has been involved in 36 research collaborations with industry since 2011, and has 21 active research grants that use it, of more than £15m value.
+N8’s High Performance Computing capability is accessed by all eight universities and has been involved in 90 research collaborations with industry since 2011, and had 32 PhD studentships with industry. £60M of research has been performed across N8 universities that cites use of N8 HPC, leading to 377 research papers.